 6. Community of international expats

 In India you’ll meet European hippies who got on the hippie bus 60 years ago and never returned to their home countries.
 They remember a time when the beach was lined only with coconut palms, not beach bungalows and resorts as it is today.
 Some even remember a time before the Irish bar was built!
 The old ones will tell you what it was like when they discovered it (and why they’ve never left), and the young ones will tell you why they never plan to leave.
-You can get a very interesting (if at times cynical) perspective from chatting to the expat community in touristy places.
+You can get a very interesting (if at times cynical) perspective from chatting to the expat community in tourist hotspots.
 You never know, maybe you’ll become one yourself!

 When places are popular, they often have a cheap and convenient way of getting there.
 Local budget airlines will put on cheap flights to get there and there’ll be a direct bus / train / boat.
 Everything is made easy for the money-spending tourist.